-Flipping your company to Delaware means changing your corporate structure to create a holding company in Delaware and insert it above your existing company, creating a group with the Delaware parent company at the top.
+Flipping your company to Delaware means changing your corporate structure to create a holding company in Delaware that owns your existing company.
+This creates a 'group structure' with the Delaware parent company at the top.

-Remember, if you need a US company for expanding into the US but it doesn’t need to be at the top of the group, you could open a subsidiary, which is a company below your existing company legal entity.
-This will have different legal and tax risks from flipping your company.
+🚨Note: If you need a US operating company to expand into the US and it doesn’t need to be the parent company you should open a subsidiary, which is a company below your existing legal entity.
+This has different legal and tax risks from a Delaware flip.

 You want to do this as late as possible.
 By this we mean, once you are already accepted into the accelerator or have agreed on the funding with the investor.
 Speak to them to find out whats the latest point you can do it.